 A.

-In this lawsuit, Plaintiffs allege that the Defendant, through the Wichita Police Department, is violating their federal rights and the rights of Class Members by incorrectly including them in the WPD’s Gang List or Gang Database as gang members or associates based on vague and overbroad criteria.
-Plaintiffs’ lawsuit seeks to change WPD Policy 527 by clarifying and limiting the WPD’s discretion to designate someone as a member or associate of a criminal street gang.
-The City denies that it is violating the rights of Plaintiffs or any other Class member.
+In this lawsuit, Plaintiffs allege that the Defendant, through the Wichita Police Department, violated their federal rights and the rights of Class Members by incorrectly including them in the WPD’s Gang List or Gang Database as gang members or associates based on vague and overbroad criteria.
+Plaintiffs’ lawsuit sought to change WPD Policy 527 by clarifying and limiting the WPD’s discretion to designate someone as a member or associate of a criminal street gang.
+The City denies that it violated the rights of Plaintiffs or any other Class member.

 4. Why is there a settlement?